ambientWave/Odoo-POS-Promotion-Offer/README.md

 # Odoo-POS-Promotion-Offer

-An odoo project that depends on POS module to provide instant quantity-based discount based on predefined criteria
+An odoo project that depends on POS module to provide instant quantity discount based on predefined criteria

 ## Workflow